gradualgames/ggvm/README.md

 at 60 fps.
 Depending on the game, tvSystem may be used to look up different speed values etc.

+- A small gap between intro and looping portions of a song, or a gap while looping.
+    - There are several things you can try to improve this situation.
+OGG typically works well on most systems.
+You need to make sure there are no silent samples at the beginning or end of your looping portion and no silent samples at the end of your intro portion.
+    Audacity works well for this type of audio editing.
+    - If gaps still occur, this could be due to differences in audio hardware and software on different PCs.
+The best workaround for this is to create a version of your song which contains the intro and several iterations of the looping portion, followed by just the looping portion.
+If you make this long enough with your game's style of gameplay in mind, the player may never notice the gap occuring unless they are really paying attention.

 - Something else?
     - Please log an issue here: https://github.com/gradualgames/ggvm/issues.
 When providing information about your issue, please include log.txt.
 This file will be saved in the working